-Conceptual Category Domain Cluster Common Core Standard Content Skills Academic Vocabulary F LE F-LE.2 Construct linear and exponential functions, including arithmetic and geometric sequences, given a graph, a description of a relationship, or two input- output pairs (include reading these from a table).
-Construct Exponential Models F-LE.2 Construct exponential functions, given a graph, a description of a relationship, or two input output pairs Exponential Functions F LE Exponential Models F-LE.3 Observe using graphs and tables that a quantity increasing exponentially eventually exceeds a quantity increasing linearly, quadratically, or increasing any polynomial function F LE F-LE.5 Interpret the parameters in a linear or exponential function in terms of a context.
+Conceptual Category Domain Cluster Common Core Standard Content Skills Academic Vocabulary F LE compare linear, F-LE.2 Construct linear and exponential functions, including arithmetic and geometric sequences, given a graph, a description of a relationship, or two input- output pairs (include reading these from a table).
+Construct Exponential Models Exponential Functions F LE Construct and compare linear, Exponential Models F-LE.3 Observe using graphs and tables that a quantity increasing exponentially eventually exceeds a quantity increasing linearly, quadratically, or increasing any polynomial function F LE Interpret expressions F-LE.5 Interpret the parameters in a linear or exponential function in terms of a context.
 Functions - Interpreting Expressions F-LE.5 Interpret the parameters in a linear or exponential function in terms of a context Term S ID Summarize, represent, and interpret data on a single count or measurement variable line (dot plots, histograms, and box plots).
-One Variable Data - Representations S-ID.1 Represent data with plots on the real number line S ID represent, and data distribution to compare center (median, mean) and spread (interquartile range, standard deviation) of two or more different data sets.
-Comparing Shape, S-ID.2 Compare the center and spread of two or more different data sets with the appropriate statistics based on the shape of the data distribution Standard Deviation, Interquartile Range S ID represent, and Comparing Shape, S-ID.3 Explain differences in shape, center, and spread in the context of the data sets, accounting for possible effects of extreme data points Spread, Shape, Center, Outliers
+One Variable Data - Representations S-ID.1 Represent data with plots on the real number line S ID Summarize, represent, and interpret data on a single count or measurement variable data distribution to compare center (median, mean) and spread (interquartile range, standard deviation) of two or more different data sets.
+Comparing Shape, S-ID.2 Compare the center and spread of two or more different data sets with the appropriate statistics based on the shape of the data distribution Standard Deviation, Interquartile Range S ID represent, and spread in the context of the data sets, accounting for possible effects of extreme data points (outliers).
+Comparing Shape, S-ID.3 Explain differences in shape, center, and spread in the context of the data sets, accounting for possible effects of extreme data points Spread, Shape, Center, Outliers